- 7 seconds ago

 Hummus is also about 10% protein.
 Use about 2 tablespoons on a salad or as a dip for carrot and celery sticks.
 Plain hummus is best during your program.
 Sprinkle with Paprika and fresh herbs to add flavour.

-During the Ultimate Herbal SLIM, you can include all the protein sources above plus these extra sources below.
+During the Ultimate Herbal SLIM, or BodiTune programs you can also include all the protein sources above plus these extra sources below.
 Similar to the 30-day Herbal Detox, I suggest only having one of these protein sources each day, and combining with fresh, or stir-fry vegetables.
 Alos, limit rice, pasta, potatoes, bread and all processed food while on the SLIM program.

 8. Tofu